Enbridge’s Northern Gateway project and the NEB/CEAA Hearings

 The following is a brief overview of our scientific and legal work against the Northern Gateway Project in our efforts to keep our coast oil-free.

 In 2004: Raincoast begins 5 years of systematic ocean surveys to document the presence, abundance and distribution of marine birds and mammals to inform the debate and growing pressure on the BC coast for oil development.

 In 2009: Raincoast completed 7 seasons, 14,000 kilometres of survey trackline compiling over 2000 ‘sightings’ of marine mammals and 20,000 ‘sightings’ of marine birds.

-In 2010: Raincoast publishes scientific papers on preliminary results, a technical report, and a popular report on What’s at Stake: the Cost of Oil on BC’s Priceless Coast
+In 2010: Raincoast published scientific papers on preliminary results, a technical report, and a popular report: What’s at Stake: the Cost of Oil on BC’s Priceless Coast

 Download the technical report: Predictive Marine Mammal Modelling for Queen Charlotte Basin, British Columbia (PDF)

 In 2010: Enbridge filed their proposal with the NEB.
 The proposal (i.e. Environmental and Socio-economic Assessment or ESA) and its many updates can be downloaded from the NEB’s website.
 The volumes that Raincoast reviewed can be downloaded below.